ad-freiburg/elevant/docs/add_benchmark.md

 # Add a Benchmark
-You can easily add a benchmark if you have a benchmark file that is in the [JSONL format we use](our_jsonl_format.md), in the common NLP Interchange Format (NIF), in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark or in a very simple JSONL format.
+You can easily add a benchmark if you have a benchmark file that is in one of the following formats:

+- our JSONL format
+- NLP Interchange Format (NIF)
+- IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark
+- a very simple JSONL format

 Benchmarks in other formats have to be converted into one of these formats first.
 To add a benchmark, simply run

     python3 annotate_and_add_benchmark.py -name <benchmark_name> -bfile <benchmark_file> -bformat <ours|nif|aida-conll|simple_jsonl>